johnpatramanis/Proteomic_Pipeline/GitHub_Tutorial/Tutorial.md

 A step by step guid on how to use the 3 modules of PaleoProPhyler.
 Create a Reference Dataset, enhance it with translated data and use it to reconstruct the phylogeny of two palaeoproteomic samples: *H. antecessor* and *G.blacki*.

 <br/><br/>
 <br/><br/>

 ## INTRODUCTION

 This tutorial aims to introduce the functionality of the pipelines by easily recreating the enamel paleoproteomic-based phylogeny of Homo antecessor from Welker et al.2020 & Gigantopithecus blacki from  [Welker et al.2020](https://www.nature.com/articles/s41586-020-2153-8) & *Gigantopithecus blacki* from [Welker 2019 et. al.](https://www.nature.com/articles/s41586-019-1728-8).
 The goal here is not to support the specific phylogenetic placement of these species, but rather to showcase how running the different modules of PaleoProPhyler in conjunction with the published paleo-proteomes can easily reproduce the results presented in those publications.
 The tutorial is written with a non-bioinformatics-background audience in mind and proceeds in a step by step manner, trying to explain as much as possible in each step.
+A glossary can be found at the very end of the document explaining a lot of the terms used in the tutorial which, although common in bioinformatics, might be new to someone else.

 <br/><br/>